bahrus/be-mediating/README.md

 ## CSP unsafe example [TODO]

-The following example is "close to the platform" which unfortunately means it won't survive minimum recommended CSP scrutiny:
+The following example is "close to the platform" which unfortunately means it won't survive minimum recommended CSP scrutiny.
+It uses the canonical name.

 ```html
 <thin-skin>